 Your motorcycle gets stolen at 3 a.m.
 With a Monimoto, your phone rings before the thief reaches the end of your street.
 With an AirTag, you wake up the next morning, notice the bike is gone, then put it in Lost Mode and hope an iPhone walks past it.
 That’s the core difference between these two trackers, and it’s not close.

-• Monimoto 9 has built-in GPS and cellular.
+- Monimoto 9 has built-in GPS and cellular.
 AirTag has Bluetooth only with no standalone tracking ability.

-• Monimoto calls your phone within 60 seconds of unauthorized movement.
+- Monimoto calls your phone within 60 seconds of unauthorized movement.
 AirTag sends no theft alerts at all.

-• Apple's anti-stalking system lets thieves detect and disable AirTags.
+- Apple’s anti-stalking system lets thieves detect and disable AirTags.
 Monimoto stays invisible.

-• Total 2-year cost: Monimoto $267 vs AirTag $29, but Monimoto actually recovers stolen bikes.
+- Total 2-year cost: Monimoto $267 vs AirTag $29, but Monimoto actually recovers stolen bikes.

-• Best approach: Monimoto as primary tracker, AirTag as a $29 hidden backup.
+- Best approach: Monimoto as primary tracker, AirTag as a $29 hidden backup.

-AirTag doesn't have GPS.
-Not a single chip.
-It sends a Bluetooth signal that nearby iPhones pick up and relay anonymously to Apple's servers.
-If no iPhone passes within 30 feet of your stolen motorcycle, you get nothing.
-No location.
-No update.
-No alert.
+AirTag doesn’t have GPS — not a single chip.
+It sends a Bluetooth signal that nearby iPhones pick up and relay anonymously to Apple’s servers.
+If no iPhone passes within 30 feet of your stolen motorcycle, you get nothing: no location, no update, no alert.

 Theft Alerts: Where AirTag Completely Fails

-AirTag has no motion sensor that triggers owner alerts.
-None.
+AirTag has no motion sensor that triggers owner alerts — none.
 If someone moves your bike, you get zero notification.
 You have to notice the bike is gone, open Find My, and manually enable Lost Mode.
 By then, the bike could be in a shipping container.

 Monimoto works the opposite way.
 You carry a small key fob on your keychain.
-When you walk away from your bike, the fob goes out of Bluetooth range and the tracker arms itself.
-No buttons, no app, nothing to remember.
-If anyone moves the bike without the fob nearby, Monimoto sends a push notification, then calls your phone, then starts live GPS tracking.
+When you walk away from your bike, the fob goes out of Bluetooth range and the tracker arms itself — no buttons, no app, nothing to remember.

-Can Thieves Find Your Tracker?
+Can Thieves Detect and Disable Your Tracker?

 This is where AirTag actively works against you.
 Apple added anti-stalking features in 2022 that notify iPhone and Android users if an unknown AirTag is traveling with them.
-A thief with any smartphone will get an alert within hours.
+Apple’s unwanted tracking alert documentation confirms that an iPhone surfaces an “AirTag Found Moving With You” warning, so a thief with any smartphone will get an alert within hours.
 The AirTag will also start beeping after being separated from its owner.

 Professional motorcycle thieves know this.
 Many now scan for AirTags as a standard step after stealing a bike.